dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv ~/.glas/tmp/glas /usr/bin/glas

-Of course, we should abstract over paths.
-And the above assumes we directly generate an executable format, which is my long-term goal.
-Early forms of bootstrap could be adjusted to instead generate LLVM or similar to be further compiled instead of directly to executable format.
-Perhaps:
+Early forms of bootstrap could be adjusted to instead generate C or LLVM or similar to be further compiled instead of directly to executable format.
+But I hope to eliminate such dependencies.